zubairabid/Semester7/subjects/nationalism/proj/ideas.md

   hitherto unknown scale to subvert the inherent limitations of territorial
   nationalism: a future ruled by corporations and not democratically elected governments.
+    - Pobodnik's review of Bemyeh mentions that his discussions on the likely trajectory of global capitalism is "somewhat problematic" -- that capital has *not* managed to reacquire autonomy from political regulation, as evidenced by the events of 9/11.

+      However, this was before the age of data, and of Big Tech as major contributors to social change and important political platforms.
+AWS us-east-1 going down meant washing machines stopped working, the general lack of ability to keep legislation up with technology.
+    - From Scholte's book, *The State remains, but character shifts*.
+I think -- trying to retain global companies, States are opening up, etc. Bending too far?

 ## Random, general points on the topic